 All tests were run on a cluster with r4.4xlarge instances.
 The Spark version used was 2.4.0.
 Spark driver memory was set to 10GB, explicitly.
-Spark.sql.autoBroadcastJoinThreshold was increased to 50MB and Spark.sql.shuffle.partitions was increased to 320 from default 200.
+Spark.sql.autoBroadcastJoinThreshold was increased to 50MB and Spark.sql.shuffle.partitions were increased to 320 from default 200.
 Additionally, Spark.sql.broadcastTimeout was increased to 10 hours for queries running on ABC as they were failing because of lack of executors.
 The TPC-xBB data was generated at scale 3000.

 Conclusion of the Apache Spark Concurrency Benchmark

 Our findings suggest that ABC Autoscaling is susceptible to configuration errors and hard to tune, whereas Qubole Autoscaling works well out of the box without any configuration changes required.
 Given the large range of configurations with respect to Autoscaling for ABC, it is difficult to discern if our tests used the best configuration for ABC Autoscaling.
 But it is very indicative of a real-world scenario where even expert professionals will face challenges configuring such a platform, as it requires significant manual administrative effort to fine-tune it whenever data distribution is changed, new applications added, or old applications removed from the cluster.

 For more information on Apache Spark performance on Qubole, please contact your Sales Architect to send us an email.